Nawaz Sharif Medical College

 Nawaz Sharif Medical College (Urdu:) is a medical school located in Gujrat, Punjab, Pakistan.

-It was a constituent college of the University of Gujrat till 2022.
-As of January 1, 2022 NSMC, Gujrat, is administratively, financially administered by the Government of Punjab through the Specialized Healthcare & Medical Education Department, Lahore.
-It offers MBBS degree in affiliation with University of Health Sciences, Lahore.
+It was a constituent college of the University of Gujrat until 2022.
+As of 1 January 2022 NSMC, Gujrat, is administratively, financially administered by the Government of Punjab through the Specialized Healthcare & Medical Education Department, Lahore.
+It offers a MBBS degree in affiliation with the University of Health Sciences, Lahore.
 NSMC is accredited by the Pakistan Medical & Dental Council (PM&DC) Islamabad.
-It is also recognized by the College of Physicians and Surgeons Pakistan (CPSP) for postgraduate training programs.
-The college is listed in International Medical Education Directory (IMED).
+It is recognized by the College of Physicians and Surgeons Pakistan (CPSP) for postgraduate training programs.
+The college is listed in the International Medical Education Directory (IMED).